 Today we are going to see the ISO performance of Canon 1DX Mark II Vs Canon 7D Mark II.
 These are the two high end DSLR cameras from Canon.
 Canon 1DX Mark II is the current high end full frame DSLR camera body from Canon and Canon 7D Mark II being the high end half frame body from Canon.
 Let us see whether Is it worth paying the additional dollars for the 1DX Mark II?

-We will be increasing the ISO values by 1 stop and observing the result for both the DSLR camera bodies.
-Consider reading, Understanding ISO Sensitivity if you want to learn the basics of ISO in photography.
+We will increase the ISO values by 1 stop and observw the result for both the DSLR camera bodies.

 At ISO 100